Trouble Sleeping? Here Are 5 Ways to Reset Your Circadian Rhythm

 Regulating Circadian Rhythm

 Another impediment to maintaining a consistent circadian rhythm is adjusting to different time zones.
-For people who travel often for work, time changes, even if only a few hours, can mess with your sleeping patterns, a.k.a. jet lag.
-Generally speaking, it takes about a day for every hour of change for your body to adjust circadian rhythms.
+For those who travel often for work, time changes, even if only a few hours, can mess with your sleeping patterns, a.k.a. jet lag.
+Generally speaking, it takes about a day for every hour of change for your body to adjust its circadian rhythm.

-Researchers have found that the change in time zones can provide a significant advantage to sports teams that travel west to east when playing games after 8 p.m.
-EST. Because the internal clocks of a team on the west coast are 3 hours behind the east coast in the U.S., a game being played after 8 p.m. is tantamount to the west coast players playing in the late afternoon or early evening when circadian performance is at its peak.
+Researchers have found that the change in time zones can provide a significant advantage to sports teams traveling west to east when playing games after 8 p.m.
+EST. Because in the U.S., the internal clocks of a team on the west coast are 3 hours behind those on the east coast, so a game being played after 8 p.m. is tantamount to west coast players playing in the late afternoon or early evening — a time when circadian performance is at its peak.

-Our circadian rhythms are so sensitive that daylight savings time changes, of just an hour, have been linked with increased rates of heart attack and vehicular accidents.
-Aside from mere drowsiness, this can partially be attributed to the hindrance of certain chemicals that are crucial to immune functions.
+Our circadian rhythms are so sensitive that daylight savings time changes of just an hour have been linked with increased rates of heart attack and vehicular accidents.
+Aside from mere drowsiness, this is partially attributed to a hindrance of certain chemicals that are crucial to immune functions.
 When we sleep, the body heals itself and inflammatory responses go up.
-This is likely due to the fact that it can focus energy on fighting off bacteria and infections rather than other bodily functions, so when we don’t allow for that restorative process there is a greater likelihood of getting sick.
+This is likely due to the fact that it focuses energy toward fighting bacteria and infection rather than other bodily functions, so when we don’t allow for that restorative process there is a greater likelihood of getting sick.

 How to Reset Your Circadian Rhythm